Timeless Writing Advice From William Zinsser’s ‘On Writing Well’

 Zinsser admits that writers have to achieve a delicate balance between expressing vulnerability and authenticity but without losing the attention and interest of their readers (pp. 25–26).

 As a writer, you must learn how to be yourself and not care what others think of you and please your audience and not let your readers slip into boredom or confusion.

 Here’s how I think about this apparent paradox:

-- However, at the same time: don’t become a self-indulgent and self-obsessed writer; don’t lose sight of the fact that your writing goes out into the world for others to consume.
+- At the same time: Don’t become a self-indulgent and self-obsessed writer; don’t lose sight of the fact that your writing goes out into the world for others to consume.
 Don’t forget about the needs and wants of your readers.
 Always try to build authentic connections with your audience by trying to help and inspire other people — even if only indirectly.

 In other words, remain faithful to your own voice but always keep your reader in mind whilst doing so.